Digital Health Accreditation in the Netherlands

 3. Can I trust it?
 As health is important, people want to know if an app has been checked for clinical assurance.

 ORCHA’s comprehensive base of reviews, together with its work with the NHS, led MIND to work with ORCHA.
-This collaboration was more appropriate for the programme than trying to reinvent the wheel.
+This collaboration was more appropriate for the program than trying to reinvent the wheel.

 Results

-As part of this programme, almost 100 digital health products have been through the ORCHA evaluation and 20 of these have been through the additional MIND structured questionnaire layer.
+As part of this program, almost 100 digital health products have been through the ORCHA evaluation and 20 of these have been through the additional MIND structured questionnaire layer.
 It is hoped this second figure will reach 50 by the end of this year.
-The evaluated products are hosted on a website that can be easily searched by everybody who is interested in mental health apps.
-The website is also useful for health care professionals to give advice about using a mental health app.
+The evaluated products are hosted on a website that can be easily searched by everybody interested in mental health apps.
+The website is also useful for healthcare professionals to advise about using a mental health app.

-To reach more people, the library of reviews is now also integrated into QULI, one of the major personal health records in use in the Netherlands, as part of the Medmij programme.
+To reach more people, the library of reviews is now also integrated into QULI, one of the major personal health records in use in the Netherlands, as part of the Medmij program.

-Commenting on the programme, Rimmert Brandsma, Project Leader, eHealth, MIND, said:
+Commenting on the program, Rimmert Brandsma, Project Leader, eHealth, MIND, said:

 “We look forward to the next steps, of making multilingual versions of the website and increasing the number of apps assessed, possibly including AI, VR and wearables into the assessment structure.
 This will help us to support even more people to find the best digital health.”